(And the best die young: The short life and death of Selena Quintanilla-Perez – Copyright© 2009 – cyberaxis.wordpress.com)

 In another sense the killing of Selena represented the looting of a community chest – the paradoxical birth of “La Leyenda” notwithstanding.

-Saldivar’s apparent lack of remorse and smug sense remove has not helped matters.
+Saldivar’s apparent lack of remorse and smug sense of remove has not helped matters.
 (For starters check out Yolanda’s answers and the expression on her face during this 1998 VH1 special interview.)
 The result in terms of the community’s reaction to Yolanda Saldivar?
-The formation of (psychic) scar tissue around the murder of Selena and name of Yolanda Saldivar.
+The formation of scar tissue as much around the murder and memory of the murder Selena as around the name of Yolanda Saldivar.
 It manifests itself in different ways.
 For every one who has forgiven Yolanda, there are many who haven’t.
-Their angers still boils over at the slightest reminder.
+Their angers still boils over at the slightest reminder …. the slightest provocation which for many is one and the same.
 Selena’s family prefers not to speak of Yolanda’s name in any way that acknowledges what she was or appeared to be before March 31st.
-It’s an intricate feat but the family has had to find ways of pulling it off.
+It’s a tenuous, intricate feat but the family finds ways of pulling it off.
 Within the inner sanctum, the Quintanillas have had to create a newer sense of equilibrium and sanity; an accounting for what happened and how to deal with it.
-In that sanctum Saldivar has transmogrified into a spectral presence – a figure without a name.
+In that sanctum Saldivar has transmogrified into a shadow, – a spectre without a name.

-Lysis: The task of examining Yolanda Saldivar is fraught with danger of being sucked into her warped reality.
-Scientists are subject to obsessions and exorcists can be tormented by the demons of those they seek to exorcise.
-And hovering above this risky enterprise is the real danger of glorifying that which deserves neither glorification nor renown.
-The zone of forensic treatment exists with within narrow compass.
-I feel up to the challenge of turning the spotlight on this part of the story and roasting it (as it were) on the slow-burn.
+Lysis: The task of examining Yolanda Saldivar is fraught with danger; the danger of being sucked into her warped reality.
+Scientists are subject to obsessions and exorcists can be tormented by the demons they exorcise.
+And hovering above this enterprise is the real danger of glorifying that which deserves neither glorification nor renown.
+The zone of forensic treatment exists within that narrow compass.
+I feel up to the challenge of turning the spotlight on this part of the story and roasting it on the slow-burn.
 Refusing to write about Yolanda Saldivar would amount to affirmation by omission.
-But on the other hand giving her more attention than she deserves would play into the disease that led to Selena’s death, not to mention attenuating the 30 year sentence of a woman who no longer has a life beyond what she tries to suck through her long proboscis.
+But on the other hand giving her more attention than she deserves would play into the disease that led to Selena’s death, not to mention attenuating Saldivar’s 30 year sentence or the existence of a woman who no longer has a life beyond what she can suck through a long proboscis.

 Yolanda will come up for parole on April Fool’s day and the press will be there to rehash the whole tragedy.
 The gawky public will eat it all up as it watches Yolanda Saldivar play her last hand – part “Silence of the Lambs” and part spectable of Simpson’s Bronco chase – the same that seared certain images into the collective mind.
 (This fact of life is as true of rubber-neckers on accident-prone freeways as the hyper-mediated spaces we live in.)
 Yolanda will add a few more minutes to her infamy and her ego, in some mangled way, will continue to be sustained the way a severed limb is sustained by residual shreds of skin.